 How CSRF Attacks Work

-CSRF stands for Cross-Site Request Forgery — an attack that tricks an authenticated user into performing unintended actions.
+CSRF stands for Cross-Site Request Forgery, an attack that causes a logged-in user to perform unintended operations.

-A concrete scenario makes this easier to understand.
-Suppose you’re logged into a banking site (bank.example.com) and you open a malicious site (evil.example.com) in another tab.
+It’s easier to understand with a concrete scenario.
+Suppose you’re logged into a banking site (bank.example.com), and you open a malicious site (evil.example.com).
 That site contains the following hidden HTML:

 <form action="https://bank.example.com/transfer" method="POST">